Certain Periodically Correlated Multi-component Locally Stationary Processes

 \section{Introduction}

-Spectral analysis of stochastic processes such as stationary and periodically correlated (PC) processes have a long history with interest in both theory and applications.
-These processes are interesting for engineers due to their applications in signal processing and communication systems, specially in network traffic.
-The spectral theory of these processes is primarily based on spectral representations.

-Properties of stationary processes are well known and have been used in analyzing system performance.
-Recall that a stationary process is one where all finite dimensional distributions are invariant to shifts in time.
-Non-stationary processes have extensive applications where random fluctuations change in time or space.
-If a process is slowly varying and if the interval is short enough, then the process can be approximated in some sense by a stationary one.
-Recently a large amount of work has been devoted to time series analysis, with the focus placed on locally stationary (LS) and PC processes which give the plausible description of real world.
-LS processes in the sense of Silverman \cite {s1} can be used to model systems where they behave as a function of time.
-He presented a relation between the covariance and the spectral density of LS processes which constitutes a natural generalization of the Wiener-Khintchine relations.
+Recently a large amount of work has been devoted to time series analysis, with the focus placed on locally stationary (LS) and periodically correlated (PC) processes which give plausible description of real world.
+Silverman \cite {w1} presented a definition of LS process to model systems which behave as a function of time.
+He presented a relation between the covariance and the spectral density of LS processes which constitutes a natural generalization of the Wiener-Khintchine relation.
+A general class of LS processes where their spectral structure varies smoothly over time is introduced by Dahlhaus \cite{d0}.
+A computationally efficient state space method for estimating, predicting and making statistical inferences about these non-stationary models are proposed in \cite{p1}.
+Exponentially convex stochastic processes, their covariance functions and spectral representation have been studied by Loeve \cite {l1} among others \cite{e1}.